EU's statement on South China Sea reflects divisions

 After three days of difficult talks in Brussels to reach a common position, the European Union said all sides should resolve the maritime dispute "through peaceful means, to clarify their claims and pursue them in respect and in accordance with international law."

-EU governments said they supported a "swift conclusion" on talks for a so-called code of conduct for the South China Sea, a vital waterway through which $5 trillion (4 trillion pounds) of trade passes a year.
+EU governments said they supported a "swift conclusion" on talks for a so-called code of conduct for the South China Sea, a vital waterway through which $5 trillion of trade passes a year.

 In the case brought by the Philippines, the court ruled on Tuesday that Beijing's claim to 85 percent of the sea violated Manila's economic and sovereign rights under the 1982 U.N.
 Convention on the Law of the Sea.

 The United States and Japan responded by urging China to respect the court's decision.
-China has refused to recognise it.
+China has refused to recognize it.

 "It is not easy to speak with one voice," said a senior EU diplomat.
 "We have no issue with a peaceful settlement, but the way we phrase the statement is very sensitive."